kube-logging/kube-logging.github.io/docs/operation/error-output.md

             path: /tmp/error.log
     ```

-1. Create a ClusterFlow resource, and reference the error output in its **spec.errorOutputRef** section.
-The resource should contain only a reference to the error output, for example:
+1. Set the `errorOutputRef` in the Logging resource to your prefered ClusterOutput.

     ```yaml
   apiVersion: logging.banzaicloud.io/v1beta1
-    kind: ClusterFlow
+  kind: Logging
   metadata:
-      name: error-flow
+    name: one-eye
-      namespace: default
   spec:
     controlNamespace: default
+    enableRecreateWorkloadOnImmutableFieldChange: true
     errorOutputRef: error-file
+    fluentbit:
+      bufferStorage: {}
+      bufferStorageVolume:
+        hostPath:
+          path: ""
+      filterKubernetes: {}
+      ...
     ```

-    You cannot use filters or transform the messages in this flow.
+    You cannot apply filters for this specific error flow.

-1. Apply the ClusterOutput and the ClusterFlow to your cluster.
+1. Apply the ClusterOutput and Logging to your cluster.